yogonwa/NobelLM/NOTES.md

   - See below for the plan to merge new/updated records into the JSON instead of overwriting (Task 14, in progress).
 - **Pipeline Robustness:**
   - The scraping pipeline is now robust to missing, empty, or non-existent lectures.
 All outputs are clean, deduplicated, and ready for downstream use.
+- **macOS Note:** The FAISS/embedding pipeline sets `OMP_NUM_THREADS=1` at startup to prevent segfaults with FAISS and PyTorch.
+This is handled automatically as of June 2025.

 ---